A Survey on Visual Transformer: Vision Transformer

 DETR is a new design for the object detection framework based on transformer and empowers the community to develop fully end-to-end detectors.
 However, the vanilla DETR poses several challenges, specifically, longer training schedule and poor performance for small objects.
 To address these challenges, Zhu~\etal~\cite{ddetr} proposed Deformable DETR, which has become a popular method that significantly improves the detection performance.
 The deformable attention module attends to a small set of key positions around a reference point rather than looking at all spatial locations on image feature maps as performed by the original multi-head attention mechanism in transformer.
 This approach significantly reduces the computational complexity and brings benefits in terms of fast convergence.
 More importantly, the deformable attention module can be easily applied for fusing multi-scale features.
 Deformable DETR achieves better performance than DETR with $10\times$ less training cost and $1.6\times$ faster inference speed.
 And by using an iterative bounding box refinement method and two-stage scheme, Deformable DETR can further improve the detection performance.

-Given the high computation complexity associated with DETR, Zheng~\etal~\cite{zheng2020end} proposed an Adaptive Clustering Transformer (ACT) to reduce the computation cost of pre-trained DETR without any training process.
-ACT adaptively clusters the query features using a locality sensitivity hashing (LSH) method and broadcasts the attention output to the queries represented by the selected prototypes.
-ACT is used to replace the self-attention module of the pre-trained DETR model without requiring any re-training.
-This approach significantly reduces the computation cost while only slightly lowering the accuracy.
-The performance drop can be further reduced by utilizing a multi-task knowledge distillation (MTKD) method, which exploit the original transformer to distill the ACT module with a few epochs of fine-tuning.

-Sun~\etal~\cite{sun2020rethinking} investigated why the DETR model has slow convergence and discovered that this is mainly due to the cross-attention module in the transformer decoder.
+There are also several methods to deal with the slow convergence problem of the original DETR.
+For example, Sun~\etal~\cite{sun2020rethinking} investigated why the DETR model has slow convergence and discovered that this is mainly due to the cross-attention module in the transformer decoder.
 To address this issue, an encoder-only version of DETR is proposed, achieving considerable improvement in terms of detection accuracy and training convergence.
-In addition, a new bipartite matching scheme is designed for greater training stability and faster convergence and two transformer-based set prediction models, \ie TSP-FCOS and TSP-RCNN, are proposed to improve encoder-only DETR with feature pyramids.
+In addition, a new bipartite matching scheme is designed for greater training stability and faster convergence and two transformer-based set prediction models, \ie~TSP-FCOS and TSP-RCNN, are proposed to improve encoder-only DETR with feature pyramids.
 These new models achieve better performance compared with the original DETR model.
+Gao~\etal~\cite{gao2021fast} proposed the Spatially Modulated Co-Attention (SMCA) mechanism to accelerate the convergence by constraining co-attention responses to be high near initially estimated bounding box locations.
+By integrating the proposed SMCA module into DETR, similar mAP could be obtained with about 10$\times$ less training epochs under comparable inference cost.